rueckstiess/mtools/doc/install.rst

 specific tool's section.

 The mtools suite is only tested with actively supported (non End-of-Life) versions of the MongoDB server.
-As of November 2022, that includes MongoDB 4.2 or newer.
+As of December 2022, that includes MongoDB 4.2 or newer.

 Prerequisites